So you need a little help eh? I'll see what I can do.

 You can make some interesting things with ToonZoom.
 How advanced you get is up to you.

-Here are some examples of mine: Examples!
+Here are some examples Videos and Guitar Tabs of mine.

 Rule #1: Be patient and take your time.
 This is supposed to be fun.
 There is a slight learning curve.
 If something is not going right perhaps you are doing it wrong or maybe you have found a bug.
 If you think you have found a bug please contact me so I can fix it!

-First things first.
-Make sure you are using a computer with a big enough screen.
+First things first, make sure you are using a computer with a big enough screen.
 The stage is set at 854x480 for 16:9 aspect ratio so that animations will fit Youtube.
 Please don't use a phone or tablet.
 Use a 17 inch screen or larger to fit the stage and all the tools nicely.
 You don't want to be frustrated do you?

 When choosing image assets to upload, choose images that will fit on the stage.
 On full size screens like desktops, the stage is set to fit Youtube 480p resolution at 854x480 pixels.
 If you are using a small laptop style screen you will need to adjust the stage size to fit your needs.
 Upload images that are cropped without to much surrounding white space.
 Try to use PNG images that have white space as transparency.
 Adding images that are too large with too much surrounding transparency or white space can overlap other assets and lead to confusion.
 If this happens and you find yourself stuck, you can always click the wipe stage button.